thehelmetedheinsight/Alaska-Deluxe-Generator/README.md

 - Note: battery options are built into the design, adding a battery is an optional upgrade
 - RGB LED to signal ready, generating, finished, and warning. maybe other signals

+****A Note about why I did not add a battery****
+TLDR: Yes, you can do it with this board.
+But it's cheaper/easier to buy a battery bank with good PD support.

+The onboard battery explanation: In my wild dream, I thought about adding a battery on board that someone would one day want to buy this and stash it in an off-grid cabin.
+I imagined a 100w solar panel and this seasonal cabin may be uninhabited for 6-9 months at a time.
+Knowing what I know about the ESP32 S3 and deep sleep mode, it would be totally possible to expect a good amount of the charge to still be available upon returning to the cabin and needing some colloidal copper, or silver.
+So, I did choose the components to make this a real possibility.
+However, for the prototypes I dropped the integration of an on-board battery to soften the initial hardware investment and focused on the USB-C and PD (Power Delivery).
+This was after I had spent time researching (costs) 10k to 25k mAh portable battery banks.
+There are several models available (Anker, UGREEN, INIU, Scharge Shargeek) supporting great PD (5V,9V,12V,15V,20V) at 45W+ that would provide 20V at minimum 1.5A which is sufficient for running the unit for several batch cycles.
+Expect at least 5 Gallons (20x 1qt. mason jar cycles) with a 25,000 mAh battery pack before needing recharge.

 ***
 ### Features that will be appearing in a short time:
 - NEAT-O http interface - to manage, to monitor, and maybe a lot of other things to extend functionality
+  - I'm thinking a colloidal generator farm with at least 20 units running simultaneously output 5gal/hr.
 - WiFi hostAP mode or WiFi client to connect to home network
 - QR code on screen with unique pseudo-random password for local Host AP mode connection - sort of a layer of security
 - Customizable recipe scripts easily uploadable via web interface - *Multiple options of nano-particle colloidals*